VirtualVidhya/content-website/content/webdev/html/projects/Recipes.md

 - ### Guidelines

 Feel free to have your own content (theme, text, images etc.).
-But the layout should be same, to make sure that all HTML tags and concepts are utilised.
+But the layout should be same, to ensure that all HTML tags and concepts are utilised.